MathiasJensen96/OLA2/README.md

 **One disadvantage of layered architecture is often given as the risk of 'leaking logic' between the layers.
 What does this mean in practice and why might it be a problem? - hint: What is the point of layers and how do we draw the boundary?**

 The term 'leaking logic' refers to a project where the layers of the system becomes blurred.
-This means that code and logic that is ment for one layers starts to affect other layers.
+This means that code and logic that is meant for one layers starts to affect other layers.
 This is a problem because it can lead to a number of different issues and compromises the benefits of a layered architecture.

 In practice: